WeCanCodeIT/wcci-fulltime-fall2016-cbus/ExampleCode/BuildingWithSpringMVC.md

 - [ ] annotating its id attribute with @Id and @GeneratedValue
 - [ ] creating a default constructor -- this can (and probably should) be private

 At this point, you should be able to run the application and view a listing of reviews in your browser.
+Note: from this point forward, it is no longer necessary to populate the id attributes of ```Review``` and ```Category``` in their constructors since JPA will be generating ids.

 ### Categorize Reviews
 During this step, we will be adding a new entity, ```Category```.
 Each review should have a category.
 To this end: